mui/base-ui/docs/data/base/components/field/field.md

 Fields are implemented using a collection of related components:

 - `<Field.Root />` is a top-level component that wraps all other components.
-- `<Field.Control />` renders a control to be labelled and/or described when not using a Base UI control.
+- `<Field.Control />` renders a control to be labeled and/or described when not using a Base UI control.
 - `<Field.Label />` renders a label for the control.
 - `<Field.Description />` renders an optional description for the control.